PNNL-Comp-Mass-Spec/FAIMS-MzXML-Generator/README.md

 <h1 align="center">
   <a><img src="https://github.com/coongroup/FAIMS-MzXML-Generator/blob/master/Images/XRawFileNotRegistered.png" width="500"></a>
 </h1>

-This particular error is thrown when the 32-bit version of XRawFile2.dll from either MsFileReader or Thermo Foundation is not installed, or the dependency is not correctly registered with Windows. <br>
+This particular error is thrown when the 32-bit version of XRawFile2.dll from either MsFileReader or Thermo Foundation is not installed, or the dependency is not correctly registered with Windows.

 This error can be resolved by installing the 32-bit version of MsFileReader or Xcalibur if it is not already installed or manually registering the required dependencies using Windows Command Prompt/Microsoft Register Server the using the following directions if XRawFile.dll already exists on your system.

 1. Find the paths to the following locations/files on your computer
 ```